 The Intelligent Viewfinder, with approximately 100% coverage, provides a clear view and comprehensive image data while the built-in Wi-Fi with NFC allows you to share your images instantly.

-The powerful 24.2-megapixel (APS-C) CMOS sensor and Dual Pixel CMOS AF for Live View shooting enhance the EOS 80D’s performance across the board and transforms it into one of the finest cameras in its class.
+The powerful 24.2-megapixel (APS-C) CMOS sensor and Dual Pixel CMOS AF for Live View shooting enhance the EOS 80D’s performance across the board and transform it into one of the finest cameras in its class.

-Shoot full HD 60p movies, capture awesome stills, and work your way easily through the intuitive menu of features using the touch screen.
+Shoot full HD 60p movies, capture awesome stills, and work your way easily through the intuitive menu of features using the touchscreen.

 The EOS 80D camera body is compatible with an ever-expanding collection of EF/EF-S lenses plus a host of EOS accessories.